K-Yonaga/QDRBM/README.md

 # QDRBM

-Quantum Discriminative Restricted Boltzmann Machine (QDRBM)
+Quantum Discriminative Restricted Boltzmann Machine (QDRBM) is a statistical learning model for pattern recognition.
+QDRBM has three-layer architecture including a input, hidden, and output layer.
+In addition, we employ transvers field Ising model in the hidden layer of QDRBM.

 The detail algorithm is presented in the below article.